lorin/booknotes/Systemantics.md

 ### Chapter 24: the creative tack

 If something isn't working, don't keep doing it.
-Do somethinge else instead.
+Do something else instead.

 Afterthought: do almost anything else.